 Short stories by Amal El-Mohtar

 Amal El-Mohtar is an award-winning writer of fiction, poetry, and criticism.
-Her stories and poems have appeared in magazines including Tor.comFireside FictionLightspeed, Uncanny, Strange Horizons,Apex, Stone Telling, and Mythic Delirium; anthologies including The Djinn Falls in Love and Other Stories (2017), The Starlit Wood: New Fairy Tales (2016), Kaleidoscope: Diverse YA Science Fiction and Fantasy Stories (2014), and The Thackery T. Lambshead Cabinet of Curiosities (2011)and in her own collection, The Honey Month(2010).
-She is co-author, with Max Gladstone, of the multiple award-winning This is How You Lose the Time War.
-Her articles and reviews have appeared in the New York Times, NPR Books and on Tor.com.
+Her stories and poems have appeared in magazines including Tor.comFireside FictionLightspeed, Uncanny, Strange Horizons,Apex, Stone Telling, and_ Mythic Delirium_; anthologies including The Djinn Falls in Love and Other Stories (2017), The Starlit Wood: New Fairy Tales (2016), Kaleidoscope: Diverse YA Science Fiction and Fantasy Stories (2014), and The Thackery T. Lambshead Cabinet of Curiosities (2011); _and in her own collection, The Honey Month(2010).
+She is co-author, with Max Gladstone, of the multiple award-winning _This is How You Lose the Time War.
+Her articles and reviews have appeared in the _New York Times, _NPR Books and on Tor.com.
 She has been the New York Times's science fiction and fantasy columnist since February 2018, and she is represented by DongWon Song of HMLA.

 Listing 6 stories.